techwhizbang/rack-api-key/README.md

 This is an option to allow specific URLs to bypass rack-api-middleware authentication.
 This works well when you require a single or few endpoints to not require authentication.
-Perhaps you've scoped all of your API endpoints to "/api" but wish to leave "/api/status" publically facing.
+Perhaps you've scoped all of your API endpoints to "/api" but wish to leave "/api/status" publicly facing.

 ### unauthorized_api_key method
 This is a method that can be overridden with however you'd like to respond